andrewCodeDev/Fluent/README.md

-copy         - copy a given slice into the acquired slice fill         - fills the acquired slice with a scalar value map          - transforms every elment in the acquired slice with a given unary function partition    - partiions the acquired slice based on predicate in stable or unstable manner replace      - replaces slice, sequence, or any at left, right, periphery or all reverse      - reverses the acquired slice rotate       - rotates the array by both negative and positive amounts
+copy         - copy a given slice into the acquired slice fill         - fills the acquired slice with a scalar value map          - transforms every elment in the acquired slice with a given unary function replace      - replaces slice, sequence, or any at left, right, periphery or all reverse      - reverses the acquired slice rotate       - rotates the array by both negative and positive amounts